 In deciding on making a direction, the Minister must have regard to the views of the applicant and the local authority, the capacity of the local authority to process the matter and the recommendations of the EPA.

 If the notice of requirement is referred to a board of inquiry or the Environment Court, these bodies make a final decision on the notice of requirement, and not a recommendation to the requiring authority, as would be the case if the local authority processed the designation and they were not the requiring authority.

-Independent commissioners may be used to make decisions or recommendations on a notice of requirement.
+Independent commissioners may be used to make decisions for a territorial authorities recommendations on a notice of requirement.
 An independent commissioner must also be delegated the decision-making duties where requested by the applicant or a submitter under section 100A of the RMA.